 - Device year of release (e.g. targeting the newest devices available)

 - Device capabilities such as NFC, LTE band, etc.

-According to the DeviceAtlas Mobile Web Reports, device fragmentation is still an issue and it is growing rapidly.
-There are hundreds of different screen resolutions and diagonal screen sizes, from a 4-inch phone (iPhone SE), to a massive 5.7-inch phablet (Samsung Galaxy Note).
-There are now over 1,000 device manufacturers producing phones and tablets.
+According to the DeviceAtlas Mobile Web Reports, device fragmentation is still an issue which is growing rapidly.
+There are hundreds of different screen resolutions and diagonal screen sizes out there e.g., an iPhone 8 measures 4.7-inches in size compared to the 6.8-inch screen on the Samsung Galaxy S21+.
+There are now also more than 1,000 device manufacturers producing phones and tablets.